-The teaching and research assistant/associate role is an important one to the ASU community.
+The Teaching and Research Assistant role is an important one to the ASU community.
 A TA/RA appointment provides graduate students with professional development opportunities that are unique to academia while also supporting the university's teaching, research and service missions.
 See the Graduate College TA/RA Handbook for more information.

-There are two kinds of assistantships or associateships at ASU; teaching assistantships or associateships (TAs) and research assistantships or associateships (RAs).
+There are two kinds of assistantships at ASU; teaching assistantships (TAs) and research assistantships (RAs).

-The first is the teaching assistantships/associateships (TAs).
+Teaching assistantships (TAships).
 The teaching assistant is an enrolled student appointed part-time by the university whose primary responsibility is in an instructional capacity.
 Teaching assistants may lecture, lead discussion groups, serve as an assistant to laboratory classes, tutor students, proctor examinations, grade tests and papers, and provide general assistance in the instructional process under the direct supervision of a faculty member.